oliverjam/oliverjames-v4/blog/we-dont-need-servers.md

 ### Getting started with Functions

 First we need to tell Netlify where our Functions will live.
-Create a `.netlify.toml` file at the root of your project.
+Create a `netlify.toml` file at the root of your project.
 This allows us to configure all of Netlify's features within our repo.

 ```toml
 [build]